 Over the past few years, there have been many, many Bitcoin scandals.
 Whether that’s cryptocurrency exchanges getting hacked for millions of dollars worth of coins or Bitcoin-related Ponzi Schemes, a small minority of this industry are nothing short of unsavory.

 With this in mind, it is absolutely fundamental that you know how to buy Bitcoin UK safely.
 In fact, we would go one step further by ensuring that you only use a regulated platform.

 For example, eToro is licensed by the UK’s Financial Conduct Authority, as well as regulators in Australia and Cyprus.
 This means that you can rest assured that the platform allows you to buy and sell Bitcoin in a safe and secure environment.
 For example, you can use your debit/credit card or e-wallet and not worry about your sensitive financial details getting into the wrong hands.

 At the other end of the spectrum, the majority of Bitcoin brokers and exchanges operate without a license.
 This means that you are putting your hard-earned funds at risk.
-As such, how to buy Bitcoin safely can only be achieved via a regulated platform.
+As such, the safest way to buy bitcoin UK can only be achieved via a regulated platform.

 Risks of Buying Bitcoin

-As is the case with any investment that you make – there are several risks of buying Bitcoin that you need to be made aware of.
+As is the case with any investment that you make – like when you buy cryptocurrency, there are several risks of buying Bitcoin that you need to be made aware of.